Fort Fisher: Wilmington

 The city of Wilmington is located 21 miles upstream from the mouth of the Cape Fear River, which flows into the Atlantic Ocean.

 During the war, Wilmington was one of the most important points of entry for supplies for the Confederacy.
 Its port traded cotton and tobacco in exchange for foreign goods, like munitions, clothing and foodstuffs.
 This nourished both the southern states in general and General Robert E. Lee's forces in Virginia.
-Trade was based on the coming and going of steamer ships of British smugglers.
-These vessels were called "blockade runners" because they had to avoid the Union's imposed maritime barricade.
-Mostly, the blockade runners came indirectly from British colonies, such as Bermuda, Bahamas or Nova Scotia.
-Often, they were forced to fly the Confederate insignia since the Union had imposed the death penalty on British "pirates" captured in the region.
+Trade was based on the coming and going of British blockade runners who mostly employed steamer ships in order to evade the Union's maritime barricade Confederate ports.
+Most blockade runners came through British colonies, such as Bermuda, Bahamas or Nova Scotia.

 After the fall of Norfolk, Virginia in May 1862, the importance of Wilmington was further increased.
 It became the main Confederate port on the Atlantic Ocean.
 Because of Fort Fisher, Wilmington's defenses were the sturdiest in the Confederacy, and Wilmington was able to be defended for a considerable duration of the war.